 Our "Building a better World' Sustainability Plan for the 2019-2022 period provides a single framework for the definition of our sustainability objectives and represents a tool to facilitate continuous improvement through the analysis and monitoring of our performance.
 The plan represents our systematic approach to the integration of sustainability objectives into business processes by increasing the sense of shared responsibility and motivation of the production departments involved.
-Since it is shared externally, it communicates the company's strategic direction to our stakeholders, increasing our help to create"
+Since it is shared externally, it communicates the company's strategic direction to our stakeholders, increasing our competitive edge in national and international calls for tenders.
+The sustainability plan translates our corporate vision into specific social, economic and environmental commitments to our people (in terms of their safety and well-being) and our communities.
+Our focus on value creation is expressed through our commitment to quality, innovation and local economic growth, while with respect to the environment, we consider the impacts of our works, generated both locally and at global level, such as direct and indirect GHG emissions.

-PEOPLE "Contribute to a fair and inclusive society by operating at the highest standards of Integrity and guaranteeing the Safety and Wellbeing of all our Stakeholders, including the communities who benefit from the infrastructure we
+"Contribute to a fair and inclusive society by operating at the highest standards of Integrity and guaranteeing the Safety and Wellbeing of all our Stakeholders, including the communities who benefit from the infrastructure we help to create"